-Of course you want your home to be cool and comfortable during the dog days of summer.
+Of course, you want your home to be warm and cozy during the winter months, and cool and comfortable during the dog days of summer.

-But you also want to keep your energy use under control, so you can keep your bills under control, too.
+But you also want to keep your energy use under control so that you can keep your bills under control.

-Save cold cash this summer with these energy savings tips.
+Save cold cash year-round with these simple energy savings tips.

-Don't place your air conditioning thermostat near lamps, appliances, or in direct sunlight, however.
-Heat in these areas is sensed by the thermostat and could cause the air conditioner to run longer than necessary.
+Don't place the air-conditioning thermostat near lamps, appliances, or in direct sunlight.
+Heat in these areas is sensed by the thermostat and could cause the air conditioning to run longer than necessary.

-Lighten up on your interior decorating, too: Pale colors for walls, draperies, rugs, and upholstery reflect light and can reduce the number of lamps needed to adequately light a room.
+Lighten up on your interior decorating, too: Pale colors for walls, draperies, rugs, and upholstery reflect light and reduce the number of lamps needed to light a room adequately.

 It's quite easy to cook up energy savings in the kitchen.
 If you keep range-top burners and reflectors clean, they'll reflect the heat better and require less energy for cooking.